bitnami/containers/bitnami/postgresql/README.md

   --link postgresql-master:master \
   -e POSTGRES_MASTER_HOST=master \
   -e POSTGRES_MASTER_PORT=5432 \
-  -e POSTGRES_REPLICATION_MODE=slave \
+  -e POSTGRES_MODE=slave \
   -e POSTGRES_REPLICATION_USER=my_repl_user \
   -e POSTGRES_REPLICATION_PASSWORD=my_repl_password \
   bitnami/postgresql
 ```

-In this command we are configuring the container as a slave using the `POSTGRES_REPLICATION_MODE=slave` parameter.
+In this command we are configuring the container as a slave using the `POSTGRES_MODE=slave` parameter.
 Before the replication slave is started, the `POSTGRES_MASTER_HOST` and `POSTGRES_MASTER_PORT` parameters are used by the slave container to connect to the master and replicate the initial database from the master.
 The `POSTGRES_REPLICATION_USER` and `POSTGRES_REPLICATION_PASSWORD` credentials are used to authenticate with the master.

 Using the `master` docker link alias, the Bitnami PostgreSQL Docker image automatically fetches the replication paramaters from the master container, namely: